alunacjones/LSL.VariableReplacer/docs/variables.md

 ## Cyclic References

-When resolving a variable, if a cyclic dependency is detected then an `ArgumentException` is thrown that highlights the cyclic path.
+When resolving a variable, if a cyclic dependency is detected then a `CyclicReferenceException` is thrown that highlights the cyclic path.

+!!! note
+    Versions `1.0.30` and earlier would throw an `ArgumentException`

 This example shows this in effect:

 ```csharp { data-fiddle="UtvWiS" }